Connect with others who understand.

 • Fatigue

-All types of lung cancer often lead to similar symptoms.
-However, certain symptoms may be more common depending on which type of lung cancer you have.
+All types of lung cancer often lead to similar symptoms, but some symptoms may be more common depending on your type of lung cancer.
 Tumors in the upper part of the lung, which are usually NSCLC, may press on nerves that connect to the face.
-This may lead to symptoms like eyelid drooping or lack of sweat on one side of the face.
+This may cause eyelid drooping or lack of sweat on one side of the face.

-SCLC is more likely to cause paraneoplastic syndromes, in which cancer cells make molecules that spread throughout the body and affect distant body parts, even places where the cancer has not spread.
-For example, some paraneoplastic syndromes affect the nervous system, leading to symptoms like muscle weakness and difficulty speaking or swallowing.
+SCLC is more likely to cause paraneoplastic syndromes.
+These are groups of symptoms that develop when cancer cells make molecules that spread throughout the body and affect distant body parts, even where the cancer hasn’t spread.
+For example, some paraneoplastic syndromes affect the nervous system, leading to symptoms like muscle weakness and trouble speaking or swallowing.

 Read more about the symptoms of lung cancer.